astorDev/confi/mongo/dotnet/article/index.md

 dotnet add package Confi.Mongo
 ```

-Besides LongPolling the package also comes with a handy registration extension methods.
-Here's how we can update our code to listen to two configuration documents, but in a different reading modes:
+Besides LongPolling, the package also comes with a handy registration extension methods.
+Here's how we can update our code to listen to two configuration documents in two different reading modes:

 ```csharp
 builder.AddMongoConfiguration(documentId: "simple");